What is Loan Syndication?

 - After completion of the loan documentation, the contract is prepared while the loan amount is disbursed.

-- Finally, the loan has to be monitored regularly through an escrow account in which the borrower is required to deposit the revenue.
-The escrow account is used to repay the loans and other statutory dues.
+- Finally, the loan must be monitored regularly through an escrow account in which the borrower must deposit the revenue.
+The escrow account serves the purpose of repaying the loans and fulfilling other statutory dues.

 Example of Loan Syndication